-I am currently a doctoral student at Medaille College's Clinical Psychology program.
+I am currently a doctoral student in a Clinical Psychology program.
 Teaching is a fundamental part of this period in my academic career and I am excited to have the opportunity to teach, tutor, mentor and provide advisement to others.
 I have tutored grades K-9 as well as college level students.
 I am very patient and diligent in making sure students understand material.
 There is a special talent in being able to break down complex material in a way that others can engage with and recall for later use.
 I enjoy cultivating that talent.
 I believe that learning should be fun and lessons should be engaging because students remember material better that way.
 I am invested in making sure my students understand their problem areas, how they learn best and strategies for improvement in order to carry these skills into the academic setting when tutoring is completed.
 I want to help you improve your grades and empower you in your academic life.

 Undergraduate Degree: CUNY City College - Bachelors, Psychology